 - WiFi-as-WAN: A router with this feature can connect to an external Wi-Fi network upstream (such as a campground Wi-Fi hotspot), and at the same time create a private Wi-Fi network downstream for your local devices to share in that connection.
 This allows all of your personal devices to always connect to your own router, and lets the router worry about what is the best upstream connection option at your current location.

 - External Antennas & Radios: Getting an antenna out a window or up on your roof can drastically increase your ability to bring in a solid connection from afar.
-An external Wi-Fi antenna & radio can reach hotspots further away (such as across the RV park), and a cellular antenna port can provide for a stronger cellular signal by using an outdoor antenna, without needing a cellular booster.
+An external Wi-Fi antenna & radio can reach hotspots further away (such as across the RV park or marina), and a cellular antenna port can provide for a stronger cellular signal by using an outdoor antenna, without needing a cellular booster.

 Do keep in mind that not every mobile router will support all of these features, but without explicit support for some sort of cellular connection or WiFi-as-WAN a router will not be of much use on the road.